Okanagan-Shuswap weather: mix of sun and clouds - Kelowna Capital News

-Kelowna: A mix of sun and cloud; risk of a thunderstorm late this afternoon.
-High 31 C.
+Kelowna: Mainly sunny.
+Increasing cloudiness late this morning then 30 per cent chance of showers this afternoon.
+Risk of a thunderstorm this afternoon.
+High 30 C.

-Salmon Arm: A mix of sun and cloud.
-Risk of a thunderstorm late this afternoon.
-High 29 C.
+Salmon Arm: Mainly sunny.
+Increasing cloudiness near noon then 40 per cent chance of showers this afternoon.
+Risk of a thunderstorm this afternoon.
+High 27 C.

-Tonight: Partly cloudy.
-Risk of a thunderstorm this evening.
-Low 14 C.
+Tonight: Mainly cloudy.
+40 percent chance of showers this evening with risk of a thunderstorm.
+Low 14.

-Environment Canada is calling for a chance of showers tomorrow; calling for sun the rest of the week across the Okanagan.
+Environment Canada is calling for a mix of sun and clouds tomorrow as well.

-Remember to tag us on social media with #yourkelowna, #yourvernon, #yourpenticton, #yoursalmonarm.
+Remember to tag us in all your social media posts with #yourkelowna, #yourvernon, #yourpenticton, #yoursalmonarm.

 To report a typo, email: